How Bernie Sanders became a favorite among Muslim Americans - Jewish Telegraphic Agency

 The Muslim-American community is estimated at 3.45 million and it’s diverse, including immigrants from the Middle East, Africa and Asia, as well as a sizable number of African-Americans born in the United States.
 The community is close to split evenly between self-described liberals and conservatives.

 The 2000 election is often seen as a turning point.
 That year, a political action committee made up of Muslim groups endorsed Republican George W. Bush, who had made efforts to reach out to the Muslim community, over Democrat Al Gore.
 Polls are inconsistent on how Muslims actually voted in that election.
-CAIR, which had endorsed Bush, said 70 percent of Muslim-American voters backed the GOP candidate, while a study by the pollster Zogby International said the number was just 42 percent.
+CAIR said 70 percent of Muslim-American voters backed the GOP candidate, while a study by the pollster Zogby International said the number was just 42 percent.

 But the Iraq War and the Patriot Act were unpopular among Muslim Americans, and by the next election both Zogby and CAIR were showing overwhelming Muslim support for John Kerry, the Democrat running against Bush.